celinelatulipe/ThinkLikeComputer/_sources/EventHandling/EventBasedPrograms.rst

 Event-Based Programming
 -----------------------
-Most of the programs that people use day to day aren't like this.
+Most of the programs that people use day to day aren't batch programs.
 They are interactive programs that respond to you - you start them, they do some setup and show you an interface and then they wait for you to do stuff and respond, and then they wait for you to do something else, etc. Using an interactive program can be kind of like a conversation: You do something, they respond, you do something else, they respond in a different way.
 Here is the overall architecture of an interactive, event-based program:

 .. image:: Figures/event-based-flow-chart.png